basmaashouur/full-stack-udacity/project3/README.md

 ### About

 This project is a tool for reporting some queries in a large database with over milion rows.
-The tool runs three reports for answers to the following questions:
+The tool runs three queries for answering to the following questions:
 - What are the most popular three articles of all time?
 - Who are the most popular article authors of all time?
 - On which days did more than 1% of requests lead to errors?